Schaumburg, Itasca, Elk Grove Village, Naperville, Plainfield and Aurora Alignments

 Driving without proper alignment costs you money.
 Not only does flawed alignment decrease gas mileage and tire life, but it also adds stress to your vehicle's steering equipment and structure.
 Ideally, your vehicle's wheels should run perpendicular to the ground and parallel to each other.
 Adjusting these wheel angles will bring your vehicle back into proper alignment.

 Driving without proper alignment puts you at risk.
 An out-of-alignment car pulls and drifts away from a straight road and may cause an accident.
 Excessive tire wear another result of bad car alignment leads to tire blow-outs and poor traction, which also causes accidents.
 Bring in your vehicle and our alignment experts will make sure your vehicle drives smoothly and safely.

 How does poor alignment happen?

 - Many factors impact your vehicle's alignment.
-You typically need alignment service after you hit a pothole, a suspension component fails, or a major or minor collision that results in physical damage to your vehicle's frame.
+You typically need alignment service after you hit a pothole, a suspension component fails that results in physical damage to your vehicle's frame.

 - Your vehicle needs immediate attention when you notice steering problems or uneven tire wear patterns on your tires.